 Function in Summer:

 Phosphorus is paramount for the nutrient transfer in the plant (ATP synthesis), root structure as well as floral arrangement.
 During summer months, when water is at a premium, an abundant root system is essential for the extraction of moisture from deeper soil layers.
+Proper phosphorus levels are crucial for optimal mango production, ensuring healthy root systems that support robust growth even in challenging conditions.

 Deficiency Symptoms: